Why we did this?

 Despite this, very little formal research has been conducted on these match funds - and none of them have focused specifically in the arts and heritage space.
-We’re therefore piloting our own campaigns in order to try and learn about the impact that this new form of funding has on the crowdfunding landscape and the individual projects that try and raise funding.
+We therefore piloted our own campaigns in order to try and learn about the impact that this new form of funding has on the crowdfunding landscape and the individual projects that try and raise funding.

-This work stems from a specific recommendation set out in the Department for Culture, Media and Sport’s Culture White Paper.
+This work stemmed from a specific recommendation set out in the Department for Culture, Media and Sport’s Culture White Paper.

-We have launched two campaigns on Crowdfunder to help fund projects from individual artists in England and Heritage Organisations in the North West, South West and Scotland.
+We launched two campaigns on Crowdfunder to help fund projects from individual artists in England and heritage organisations in the North West, South West and Scotland.

-Between £2,000 and 20,000 is available to match total of 50 per cent of a crowdfunded project, with the other 50 per cent coming from the crowd.
-In total, £125,000 is available in funding for both the arts and heritage sectors.
+Between £2,000 and £20,000 was available to match a total of 50 per cent of a crowdfunded project, with the other 50 per cent coming from the crowd.
+In total, £125,000 was available in funding for both the arts and heritage sectors.

-Once the funding has been distributed, we are going to analyse the impact of the mixed funding model and evaluate the programmes that successfully crowdfunded for their project.
+Once the funding was distributed, we analysed the impact of the mixed funding model and evaluated the programmes that successfully crowdfunded for their project.

 Nesta has conducted a wide range of programmes and research in the field of crowdfunding and the sharing economy over previous years.
-In particular, this work builds on:
+In particular, this work built on: